If Boris Johnson doesn’t save Geronimo the alpaca then the man is finally losing his touch | Tom Peck

 Geronimo first tested positive for bovine tuberculosis four years ago.
 He has since tested positive again, though undermining the validity of those results is the unarguable fact that – at least at time of writing – Geronimo is not dead.

 Macdonald has been to the high court to explain that alpacas with TB “die very quickly.”
-Government lawyers, meanwhile, have argued that TB in alpacas “can take years to manifest in physical symptoms.”
+Government lawyers, meanwhile, have argued that TB in alpacas “can take years to manifest in physical symptoms” – a spokesperson has also said there are no plans to test him a final time.

 In scenes somewhat more auto-ironic than Joseph Heller’s Catch 22, or the floating and sinking of medieval witches, it currently appears that the only way to establish whether Geronimo does or doesn’t have TB will be via postmortem, at which point it would, arguably, be too late.

 To which we can only ask: what on earth is the prime minister up to?
-This, don’t forget, is a man who looks like he really will spend £250m on a “royal yacht” that the royal family doesn’t actually want, just so that the Daily Telegraph might stop writing about it.
+His spokesman This, don’t forget, is a man who looks like he really will spend £250m on a “royal yacht” that the royal family doesn’t actually want, just so that the Daily Telegraph might stop writing about it.

 Despite having absolutely no interest in football whatsoever (which absolutely isn’t a crime and more politicians should have the courage to try it), he correctly saw which way the hurricane was blowing over the European Super League and played, at least in publicity terms, a vaguely decisive role in putting the kybosh on it.